We use affiliate links and may receive a small commission on purchases.

 The Scottish Scenery

 The scenery outdoor is great.
-We went over the bridge which just got listed by the unesco, and passed by to the other side of the Forth.
-People steped off and on the train, but the further we went, the few people there were.
-We passed by places with difficult English names and in completely unpronounceable Scottish.
+We went over the bridge which just got listed by the UNESCO and passed by to the other side of the Forth.
+People stepped off and on the train, but the further we went, the few people there were.
+We passed by places with difficult English names and incompletely unpronounceable Scottish.
 Finally, we went over an impressive railway bridge in Dundee (is it the same name as in Australia, Patrick asked) and then we finally arrived in Aberdeen after dark.

 With the bus to Braemar

 The next morning we packed our backpacks and had a typical English breakfast in our hotel before we went to the bus station to catch the train to Braemar.

 We were more than lucky with the weather.
 It was cold but windless and very sunny.
 When we arrived, we tried to step out where everyone did but the bus driver asked us if we wanted to get out a bit further.
 How far?
 Just over that building.
 No thank you, we rather walk and explore the village.
 Patrick went to the local grocery store to buy bottled water and a toothbrush and then went had a look in the outdoor shop that we saw on the way as he needed another pair of socks to wear them under the dry suit to keep the feet warm in the freezing water.
 Patrick asked for Icebreaker socks but the salesperson advised him to try Darn Tourgh Hiker socks as they were more durable according to him.
 But were they? well, time will tell.

 Konstantin was left with the luggage in the sun while Patrick did his shopping.
 The sun was just marvelous.
 Konstantin felt that it’s golden rays were poring over him warming his whole body to the core.
 At the same time, there were patches of snow lying around and the air gave that crispy smell that only winter has.